On Robustness of Individualized Decision Rules: Analysis of Statistical Convergence

-for some constant $C_2$. \end{theorem} The above theorem shows that the difference between our estimated IDR and the optimal IDR under $M_0(d, \alpha)$ converges to $0$ in probability under some conditions.
+for some positive constant $C_2$. \end{theorem} The above theorem shows that the difference between our estimated IDR and the optimal IDR under $M_{0,\gamma}(d, \alpha)$ converges to $0$ in probability under some conditions.
+The derivation requires additional control on the $\hat \alpha$, which can be shown to be uniformly bounded due to the optimization property.
 The upper bound assumption on the approximation error $\calA(\lambda_n)$ is analogous to those in the statistical learning literature such as \cite{steinwart2007fast} to derive the convergence rate.
 The convergence rate is the same as those in \cite{zhao2012estimating} and \cite{zhou2017residual}.
-This is not surprising because the proposed $M_0(d)$ can be roughly regarded as the truncated mean.
+This is not surprising because the proposed $M_{0,\gamma}(d)$ can be roughly regarded as the truncated mean.